StefanMaron/MSDyn365BC.Code.History/README.md

 ## Schedule

-The repository will automatically update itself from the artifacts once a day:
+The repository will automatically update itself from the artifacts once a day at midnight UTC

-- Regular/current branches will run at midnight UTC and pull the last 24 hours of artifacts
-- vNext/insider branches will run at 2 am UTC and pull the last 24 hours of artifacts

 ## Differences